I Will Love You

 "I Will Love You" is a song written by Shelby Flint and Barry DeVorzon.
-Flint recorded it as a track on her eponymous debut album in 1961.
+Flint recorded it as a track for her eponymous debut album in 1961.

+Notable covers

 In 1962, The Lettermen released their version of the song on their album Jim, Tony, and Bob.

-In 1963, Richard Chamberlain released his version as the final single from his 1962 album Richard Chamberlain Sings.
-This version met with moderate success, placing on the Billboard Hot 100 at number 65.
+In 1963, Richard Chamberlain released his version as a single from his 1962 album Richard Chamberlain Sings, reaching No. 65 on the Billboard Hot 100.

-Another remake was released in 1971, when Paige Claire included her version as a track on her eponymous debut album.